dbuzlea/Automation/README.md

 ```
 bash run_all_test_suites.sh
 ```
-- To quit out of script press 'Control' and 'Q'.
+- To quit out of script press 'Control' and 'Z'.

 # Contribute: